Jens Meiert

 A Plea for Better Software: Provide Auto-Save

-Applications do rarely automatically and/or periodically save users’ work and thus fail to prevent unnecessary, frustrating, and expensive work and information losses.
-Since this isn’t just a but a critical problem, we need to encourage application developers or their “masterminds,” respectively, to change that.
+So far, applications rarely automatically and periodically save users’ work.
+They therefore fail to prevent unnecessary, frustrating, expensive loss of work and information.
+Since this isn’t just a but a critical problem, we need to encourage application vendors and developers to change that.
+More:

-So this became another guerrilla post nonetheless, but it should be obvious that we would all benefit from applications saving continuously.
-So when there’s a web app that might use some auto-save magic, let’s add it.
-And when there’s an important application that might use some work protection mechanism, let’s request and demand it (by contacting Microsoft concerning Office, for example).
+This became another guerrilla post, but it should be clear that we benefit from applications to save continuously.
+So when there’s a web app that doesn’t have auto-save magic, let’s add it.
+And when there’s an important application that could use some of that magic too, let’s add it there as well.

 1. On June 25, 2007, 18:17 CEST, Eric said: